webix-hub/docs/data/desktop/grouping.md

 The first element in the map is a data item property while the second one is a **functor** applied to all the values of this property.

-###Grouplist Specificity:
+###GroupList Specificity

-Grouplist features ites own properties:
+GroupList features its own properties:

 - **templateItem** - to set template for items in a group;
 - **templateGroup/templateBack** - to set template for group header.